Deputations and petitions

 Petitions

-Petitions must not be disrespectful, use offensive language or include malicious statements.
+Petitions must not be disrespectful, use offensive language or include malicious, inaccurate or misleading statements.
 They may be written in English or teo reo Māori.
-Petitioners planning to make a petition in te reo Māori or sign language should advise the relevant Chairperson at least two working days before the meeting to enable the petition to be translated and reprinted, if necessary.
+Petitioners planning to make a petition in te reo Māori or sign language should advise the Chief Executive in time to allow translation services to be arranged.